prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 ![Monitor OTel Collector memory](./images/otel-rss.png)

 The metric `container_memory_rss` measures the Resident Set Size (RSS), which is the amount of memory that a container has in RAM.
 Specifically, it shows the non-swapped physical memory used by the container, which is a critical indicator of how much memory the container is actively using from the available RAM.

-Memory resource limits measure RSS usage to determine whether a Kubernetes resource has exceeded its limit.
+Kubernetes memory resource limits measure RSS usage to determine whether a resource has exceeded its limit.
+At this point, the container will be OOMKilled (Out of Memory).
+OOMKills are indicative of resource waste and scaling limitations.
+When they occur, they can result in data loss, unpredictability, and service disruption.
+With successive crashes, there is the risk that the container enters a CrashLoopBackOff state, where Kubernetes stops trying to restart it immediately and instead waits for longer periods between each restart attempt.

-This metric is useful for monitoring memory usage trends and potential memory pressure.
+`container_memory_rss` is useful for monitoring memory usage trends and alerting on potential memory pressure.

 ### Step 2: Trigger problem (2 minutes)

-Now let's generate traces and send them to the OpenTelemetry Collector.
+To see how our collector performs under load, let's generate some application traces and send them to the OpenTelemetry Collector for processing.

+You should already have an SSH session open to the workshop environment.
 In your terminal, run the following commands:

-Change directories to the scenario folder in case:
+Change directories to the relevant scenario folder:

 ```bash
 $ cd /home/student/prequel/workshop/scenarios/scenario-01-cre-2024-009